Women's outfitsmart casual

 Get the proportions right

-Boat neck wide enough to expose the collarbone; sleeves should hit the wrist exactly, never longer.
+Boat neck wide to the collarbone, body skimming — tucked into high-rise denim or a midi skirt, the stripe does all the pattern work the outfit needs.
 For the wide-leg trousers: high-rise at the natural waist; leg falls straight from hip to floor with no taper.

 Why the colours work